 MOHELA has fewer negative reviews than other loan servicer complaints.
 However, there are common complaints that could cause you heartache in the future.

 What is MOHELA?

-In our 2018 refinancing survey, we surveyed our readers on their experiences with student loan servicers.
-Out of the 385 respondents, only seven individuals identified MOHELA as their federal student loan servicer.
+In our refinancing survey, we surveyed readers on their experiences with student loan servicers.
+Among the 385 respondents, only seven individuals identified MOHELA as their federal student loan servicer.
 This is likely due to the fact that MOHELA previously had a smaller role in student loan servicing.

 However, there are hundreds of MOHELA borrower complaints online, most of which fall under the four following situations.

 Many borrowers with U.S. Department of Education loans serviced by MOHELA pursued Public Service Loan Forgiveness (PSLF).
 The PSLF program is confusing for borrowers because of its stipulations.
 You need to stay on top of your progress to make sure you’re making qualifying on-time payments properly, while maintaining eligible full-time employment in the public or nonprofit sector.

 Most MOHELA complaints deal with its lack of understanding of PSLF.
 Borrowers often receive bad information about student loan forgiveness programs.
 One borrower shared that she contacted MOHELA about setting herself up to qualify for PSLF.
 Years later, she discovered that none of her loan payments qualified, and she didn’t turn in the correct paperwork.
 She received different information whenever she spoke with a MOHELA customer service rep.